-You may apply to increase the amount of critical illness insurance after a qualifying life event by completing a Declaration of Insurability form for critical illness insurance, available on go/flexit360.
-The increased coverage starts once the insurance company approves the Declaration of Insurability form.
+You may apply to increase the amount of critical illness insurance after a qualifying life event by completing a Declaration of Insurability form, available on go/flexit360.
+If the increase requires a Declaration of Insurability application, increased coverage starts once the insurance company approves the application.